w3f/polkadot-wiki/docs/learn/how-to/create-vanity-address.md

     The address format in Substrate-based chains is SS58, a modification of [Base58Check](https://en.bitcoin.it/wiki/Base58Check_encoding) from Bitcoin.
 This encoding does not allow characters that look the same in some fonts (i.e., 0OIl).

-In this example, we'll use the word "dot":
+This example uses the word "dot":

 ![](../../assets/how-to/65016177838.png)